opensearch-project/technical-steering/technical-advisory-groups/build-tag/charter.md

 ## Communications

-* The BIG member will communicate through email to review proposals and discuss feedback
+* The Build TAG member will communicate through email to review proposals and discuss feedback
 * All feedback will be documented and shared with the community on the original issues / requests raised by the requester
 * The feedback will also be sent to the TSC members through email so TSC members can make a final decision and vote
 * Once voting is completed, a TSC member will reply to the email chain and update on the original issues / requests raised by the requester